wix-incubator/rapido/README.md

 ```
 Expectes the module on the path / with the given filename / module name to be built.

+## Contributing
+We would love to have more people help us squash bugs and improve Rapido!
+Please look in [CONTRIBUTING.md](https://github.com/wix/rapido/blob/master/CONTRIBUTING.md) if you would like to help us out :)

 ## Testing
 Running the tests:
 ```bash
 npm test
 ```

+## License
+Rapido is available under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## TODO
  - [x] Trace the browser's timeline